CodeforSouth/iot-flood-tracker/README.md

 **Identify device**

+Connect the device to your computer using USB and put the device in [listening mode](blinking dark blue) by holding down the S MODE button until the main status LED blinks dark blue, about 3 seconds

 First you want to know the Device ID of the Photon you just connected.
 ```
 $ particle identify